English

 scan: true

-The GPIO pins here will vary depending on the host device used.
-For example, when using Atom Lite as the host:
+The GPIO pins here will vary depending on the main controller used.
+For example, using Atom Lite as the main controller:

 # I2C Bus on Grove Port (HY2.0-4P)